Supervisor/supervisor/docs/api.rst

 Then you can connect to supervisor's HTTP port with any XML-RPC client library and run commands against it.

-An example of doing this using Python2's ``xmlrpclib`` client library is as follows.
+An example of doing this using Python 2's ``xmlrpclib`` client library is as follows.

 .. code-block:: python